bionicbone/Workshop-Environment-Monitor/USER_GUIDE.md

 This guide covers building confidence in a fresh WEM: first boot, day-to-day touchscreen controls, what the hardware looks like under the hood, and what to do when something looks wrong.
-For licensing, third-party attribution, and repository structure, see the root [`README.md`](https://github.com/bionicbone/Workshop-Environment-Monitor/blob/main/README.md).
+For licensing, third-party attribution, and repository structure, see `README.md` in the repository root (link above).

 This document describes WEM as built at **v1.0.0**, and covers the device as it is — not how it came to be that way.
 The development history isn't